logzio/logz-docs/_source/user-guide/accounts/unified_filters.md

 ##### Choose condition

 Logz.io offers some conditions you can apply to your filters.
-Choose the one that matches your needs, and save.
-Once saved, the filter will automatically apply across your Metrics dashboards.
+Choose the one that matches your needs, and **Save**.
+The filter is automatically applied across your Metrics dashboards.

 ![Unified Filters condition list](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/choose-condition.png)